Return to The Old Testament in the Heart of the Catholic Church main page

 Liturgical Year A. Advent I begins Year B. Christmas is on a Thursday.

-*Nope.
-St. Joseph's day is celebrated on March 15 in 2008.
+*In 2008, St. Joseph's day was celebrated on March 15, not either March 19 or March 20.
 See below.

 There is NO guarantee that the dates given by feastdays will be accurate.
 The dates given by feastdays are 'accurate' in the sense that they accurately follow the c.
 2000 AD rules for determining feasts laid down by the bishops of the United States.

-However, for bishops, who can make a Thursday into a Sunday (such as the Ascension, although in most U.S. dioceses, it's still Thursday) -- who can make any day of the week you want into a Sunday (such as the Epiphany) -- anything is possible.
+However, for bishops, who can make a Thursday into a Sunday (such as the Ascension, although in some U.S. dioceses, it's still Thursday) -- who can make any day of the week you want into a Sunday (such as the Epiphany) -- anything is possible.

 For example: in 2008, March 19 (St. Joseph's day) falls during Holy Week.
 There was no current rule for this possibility.
 That 2008 would eventually happen apparently never occurred to anyone.